CSCI 307

 Homework Assignments

-There will be several homework assignments during the semester.
+There will be up to ten homework assignments during the semester.
 These problem sets will include questions that require written answers about concepts, and also problems that involve use of the Python libraries introduced in class.

 Grading